 Bathroom Aids Guide

-Easily installed aids that can reduce difficulty in the bathroom include Raised Toilet Seats, Shower Chairs, Grab Bars, Handheld Shower Sprayer, Shower Commodes, and Bath Lifts.
-Long-Handled Sponges, and Reachers also assist with self-care activities.
+Streamline bathroom accessibility with simple aids like Raised Toilet Seats, Shower Chairs, Grab Bars, Handheld Shower Sprayers, Shower Commodes, and Bath Lifts.
+Enhance self-care activities with Long-Handled Sponges and Reachers for added convenience.

 Bathroom Safety Tips